Take the First Step Toward Your Dental Career Now!

 How Much Does Dental Assistant Training Cost?

-Most of the dental assisting programs we researched by visiting the program websites cost about $15,000.
+Dental assisting programs cost on average $15,000.
 There are quite a few factors that go into the cost of dental assistant schools.
-They include private school versus public, diploma versus certificate or associate degree, and in-state school versus out of state.
+They include private school versus public, diploma versus certificate or associate degree, and in-state school versus out-of-state.

 Differences Between Dental Assistant Programs

-Dental assisting certification and diploma programs, because they take about half as long as an associate degree program, will cost significantly less.
-Diploma programs can take as few as 10 months.
-Associate degrees take 2 years to complete.
+Dental assisting certification and diploma programs, because they take about half as long as an associate degree program, can cost significantly less.
+Diploma programs can take as few as 10 months, while associate degrees take around 2 years to complete.
 Enrolling in a public school within your home state can also reduce the cost, as well.
-Out-of-state tuition is higher than state resident tuition.
+Out-of-state tuition is typically higher than state resident tuition.

 Cost Of Training At Example Schools

-American College for Medical Careers - dental assisting with expanded functions certificate: $15,000
+All-State Career School - dental assisting with expanded functions certificate

-Porter & Chester Institute - certificate in dental assisting program - $16,650
+Institute of Medical and Business Careers - diploma in dental assisting program

-The cost estimates above are from the most recent information available.
-Most available information lists costs from 2017 and 2018.
-Some estimates include tuition and fees, and some are for tuition only.
-Books and other expenses may add to these totals as well.
+Keep in mind that other expenses may add to the cost of your training, too.
 And at schools with more than one location, the price of tuition and fees may vary at their different campuses.

 Financial Aid To Help With Cost